popeyzada/PAP-2021/README.md

 ## 🎯 Summary
 > Final course *Java project* made all by my self in 2021 (Finished at 31/01/2021), took me about 3 months of work.

+This is a Rental Management Software for a fictitious rent-a-car company (RENT-A-CAR 2000) with a solution based on the company's needs and functionalities to be accessed exclusively by authorized persons such as an employee, using user credentials and a unique password.

+The program aims to have key elements for the business area such as the following functionalities: available vehicles, customer list, price per category on the company's vehicles, insurance available, calculate the different types of variants on a rental, etc.

 <sub>This was my year of graduation at my college course "Técnico de Informática - Sistemas" (Computer Science Engineering).</sub>

 ## 🛠 Used programming languages/libraries